Tim-O-Neill/Path-of-Exile-Fatality-Predictor/readme.md

 In Part 1, get started by choosing **three potential topics and problems**, describing your goals & criteria for success, potential audience(s), and identifying 1-2 potential datasets.
 In the field of data science, good projects are practical.
 Your capstone project should be manageable and affect a real world audience.
 This might be a domain you are familiar with, a particular interest you have, something that affects a community you are involved in, or an area that relates to a field you wish to work in.

 One of the best ways to test ideas quickly is to share them with others.
 A good data scientist has to be comfortable discussing ideas and presenting to audiences.
 That's why for Part 1 of your Capstone project, you'll be preparing a lightning talk in addition to your initial notebook outlining the scope of your project.
-You will present your candidate topics in a slide deck, and should be prepared to answer questions and defend your data selection(s).
 Presentations should take no more than 3-5 minutes.

 **The ultimate choice of topic for your capstone project is yours!** However, this is research and development work.
 Sometimes projects that look easy can be difficult and vice versa.
 It never hurts to have a second (or third) option available.